Dundas BI licensing

 A Dundas BI retail license typically includes a fixed number of elastic hours for standard users and power users.
 For example, a standard user may be permitted to exceed the license limits by logging on for up to 5 hours in total per calendar quarter.
 Note that unused elastic hours are not carried over from one quarter to the next.

 Besides elastic hours, there is also the concept of elastic seats which represents the number of concurrent users that are permitted to log on and use up elastic hours when all floating seats are occupied.
 In a Dundas BI license, there are two license fields, Floating Power User Elastic Seats and Floating Standard User Elastic Seats, which represent the maximum number of concurrent users that can be logged on and using elastic seats for power users and standard users, respectively.

 To manage licensing in Dundas BI, go to the main menu and click the Admin button.
 Then expand the Licensing section to see the available options.

 3.1.
 Adding a Dundas BI license

 Adding a Dundas BI license is as simple as copying and pasting the license XML text obtained from Dundas.
-See this article for more details: Add a License.
+See this article for more details: Managing licenses.

-You'll need to add a new license if you are upgrading between major versions of Dundas BI.
+You may need to add a new license if you are upgrading an instance between major versions of Dundas BI.